MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/performance-ingestion-transformation-dataflows.md

 ## Optimize the data ingestion dataflow

 Consider optimizing the data ingestion dataflow whenever possible.
 As an example, if all the data from the source isn't needed, and the data source supports query folding, then filtering data and getting only a required subset is a good approach.
-To learn more about query folding, go to [Power Query query folding](../power-query-folding.md).
+To learn more about query folding, go to [Overview of query evaluation and query folding in Power Query](../query-folding-basics.md).

 ## Create the data ingestion dataflows as analytical dataflows